andrewabest/AWS-Workshop/Exercise3.md

 In this exercise we will build out a sample DSC template and apply it to our CloudFormation-created web servers that we created in [Exercise 2](https://github.com/andrewabest/AWS-Workshop/blob/master/Exercise2.md).

+We are going to configure a website to act as a basic load balancer endpoint that our server's IIS can serve up when requested over port 81 - a static index.html file will suffice.

 ## Goals

 * Use DSC resources to add a load balancer endpoint and firewall exceptions to the supplied DSC template